phorton1/Arduino-teensyExpression/design/readme.md

 might be selected on a synthesizer or other device in accordance with their previously established terminology.

+### I am not using the touch screen

+Although the code exists to calibrate the touchscreen, and respond to touch events, in practice I am merely using the TFT as a display device.

+The whole point of a foot pedal is to not have to bend over and use your hands to program it!

+### This is not an end-user, consumer, ready device

+As I have said before, my goal with this project was not to create an end-user ready, consumer level, device.
+My goal is to produce something that I can use and am comfortable with.
+So the device presents a very specific User Interface and set of behaviors.

+At this time, new "Rigs" are created by writing C++ code.

+In a consumer level device, you would probably be able to create, store, and modify "rigs" via the device itself.
+But it is easier for me to write C++ code, than to abstract all possible future potential user interfaces out and make them user modifiable and persistant.

+In other words, at this time, I am not willing to give up the potential flexibility to make the device do what I want in the future (via C++) in favor of creating a device that other non-programmers could use.

+The best example of that is how the system currently knows what midi CC messages to send out to communciate with the external (iPad based or custom built) Synth, Guitar Effects, and Looper devices.
+Those values, the channels and CC numbers to send to communicate with those devices, are hard coded into the C++.

+Having said that I would like to make some points regarding this implementation.

+- The device is interesting as it is, and this documentary effort can be instructive, have value, even if one does not actually go ahead and build an exact copy of this teensyExpression pedal.
+- The UI and behaviors that have evolved for the teensyExpression *could* be used, as-is, to duplicate soething similar to my rig.
+The CC numbers and channels are available by perusing the C++ code, and one *could* setup their iPad or other USB Midi based rig to accept and respond to those particular channels and CC numbers
+- The whole idea of making this project public, and documenting it, is so that other capable makers can build it, and particularly that they can modify the C++ source code to make the pedal do whatever THEY want.
+If someone wanted to, it would be a reasonable task to fork my code, and then implement their vision of a user-level consumer device ... even for resale ... if they wanted.

+Some enterprising individual could take this code, and take advantage of the touch screen capabilities, to expand the programmability of the device into a consumer level end-user product.

+I'm trying to accomplish a lot with this series of projects.
+And I am very interested in making it public, and available as completely free open source.
+But my main motivation is, and remains, to create a virtual guitar rig that I like, and that I can use in live gigs.

 ### Creating a new Rig